Venezuela is wracked with protests and election uncertainty. Here’s what to know | KRDO

 The opposition said its witnesses were denied access to the National Electoral Council (CNE) headquarters as votes were being counted; their presence was supposed to ensure transparency and fairness.

 Only a very limited number of election observers were allowed to monitor the vote.
-These included The Carter Center, which called on the CNE to publish polling station-level results, saying that information was “critical to our assessment.”
+These included The Carter Center, which said Tuesday night it could not verify the results declared by the CNE, which “cannot be considered democratic.”

+“Venezuela’s electoral process did not meet international standards of electoral integrity at any of its stages and violated numerous provisions of its own national laws,” it said.

 The United Nations was also present, with a spokesperson saying afterward that UN Secretary-General António Guterres called for “complete transparency” and for the electoral body to “undertake their work independently and without interference to guarantee the free expression of the will of the electorate.”